mongodb/docs/source/includes/source-cluster-security.rst

 the live migration procedure.

 |service| only supports :ref:`SCRAM <authentication-scram>` for
 connecting to source clusters that enforce authentication.

+.. include:: /includes/fact-scram-pull-live-migration.rst